 The koloni is my great discovery about Sweden this year.
 There is nothing like it in the States, really.
 That you can legally live somewhere that costs as little as one month’s salary to OWN is beyond belief.
-It can be had for as little as 9000:KR (See blocket.se.
-Here is a recent one.
-The whole rent thing is such a ridiculous drag.
+It can be had for as little as 9000 SEK (~$900) [Edit 2023 Jan: Sadly this opportunity seems to have passed. blocket.se used to have dozens of them] The whole rent thing is such a ridiculous drag.

 It is maybe the greatest thing I have heard of in an industrialized country in my whole life.
 While kolonis are often near loud roads, trains, and electrical stations, there are nice places, too.
 It’s actually how people should live: in small houses surrounded by gardens, other people who are basically there to relax, no cars, minimal fencing, compost toilets, little or no electricity.

 Of course, as a way of life, it is a big secret, because Swedes seem conditioned to see kolonis as vacation/summer/second homes, not primary residences.
 Some places are fairly closed down in the winter, and some places are not legal to live in in the winter due to insufficient insulation.
 But there are others where no one cares if people stay all the time.
 Houses can be properly insulated.
 Rainwater can be harvested.
 Power can be had from the sun and wind.
 Composting toilets are practically free to build.